itsbrex/neutone_sdk/README.md

 ## Known issues

 - Freezing models on save can cause instabilities and thus freezing is disabled by default.
 We recommend trying to save models both with and without freeze.
-- Displaying some metadata information does not currently work with local model loading in the plugin.
-- Lookahead buffers will be implemented at the SDK level in the near future but is currently possible with additional code.
+- Lookahead buffers are currently not included in the SDK (only lookbehind buffers), but can be implemented with additional code.
 An example is available in [this file](neutone_sdk/realtime_stft.py).
 - M1 acceleration is currently not supported.
 - Wrapping more complicated models can result in obscure TorchScript errors.